Homilius/DoG---Script_for_automated_feature_quantification/README.md

 ## Introduction

 "Automated DoG" is an automated FIJI script leveraging the "Difference of Gaussians" (DoG) method for unbiased identification and quantification of high-signal features within images (e.g. immunofluorescence stainings of stress-granules or P-bodies).
 Gaussian blur replaces pixel values with the weighted average of neighboring pixels.
-This process, applied with two sigma values, highlights regions of steep intensity-change gradients, aiding in the efficient identification of high-signal cellular features like stress granules through thresholding.
+This process, applied with two sigma values, highlights regions of steep intensity-change gradients, aiding in the efficient identification of high-signal cellular features like stress granules through straigth forward thresholding.

 ## How It Works